 Oak and maples surrounding Hungarian Falls make this a perfect fall hiking destination.

 Autumn offers all the amazing sunsets of summer, so a lot earlier!
 While the cooler temperatures may prevent you from sticking your toes in Lake Superior, you can still enjoy a s’more or two along the beach as you watch the sun slip below the horizon.
 You’ll be amazed as the blue sky changes to deep shades of orange, red, pinks and purples.
 For the best views, head to the western side of the peninsula.
+Find a beach here.

 Earlier sunsets mean longer nights and more stargazing opportunities in the Keweenaw.